fauna/fauna-python/README.rst

     from fauna.errors import FaunaException

     client = Client()
-    # The client defaults to using using the value stored FAUNA_SECRET for its secret.
+    # The client defaults to using the value stored FAUNA_SECRET for its secret.
     # Either set the FAUNA_SECRET env variable or retrieve it from a secret store.
     # As a best practice, don't store your secret directly in your code.